SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

  *  These are mapped to the appropriate data dimensions.
  *  They have units of 'degrees'.
  *  They have a coordinate system of type :class:`iris.coord_systems.GeogCS`.
- *  The coordinate point values are normally set to the regular sequence ``ZDX/Y + BDX/Y * (1 ..
+ *  The coordinate points are normally set to the regular sequence ``ZDX/Y + BDX/Y * (1 ..
 LBNPT/LBROW)`` (*except*, if BDX/BDY is zero, the
     values are taken from the extra data vector X/Y, if present).
  *  If X/Y_LOWER_BOUNDS extra data is available, this appears as bounds values